huangyan1987/notes/java.md

 50. Avoid strings where other types are more appropriate Use numerical or boolean or enums or aggregate types.
 51. Beware performance of string concatenation
-More abstract: be aware of the time-space complexity/cost of operations.
+More abstract/generic tip: be aware of the time-space complexity/cost of operations.
 52. Refer to objects by their interfaces.
 Use List instead of ArrayList
 53. Prefer interfaces to reflection